khanhhay432/khanhhay432/README.md

 ---

 ## 🧭 About Me
-I am a **Full-Stack Developer** with a strong backend focus, specializing in
+I am an Information Technology student with a strong interest in backend development using **Node.js**.
-**Node.js**.
-I enjoy building clean, maintainable, and scalable web applications with clear architecture and production-ready practices.
+Currently learning and building projects focused on **RESTful APIs** and working with databases.

-- Experience with **RESTful APIs, Docker, CI/CD**
+- Familiar with **Node.js, Express.js, MongoDB**
-- Interested in **Backend Architecture & System Design**
-- Continuously learning and improving engineering fundamentals
+- Basic understanding of **REST APIs and backend development**
+- Eager to learn and improve through real-world projects

 ---